mbmccormick/mbmccormick.github.io/about/index.md

 ### My name is Matt McCormick.

 I'm a Program Manager at Microsoft and a Computer Science graduate from Purdue University.
-I'm currently working on the Office 365 service fabric at Microsoft, building automation that manages hardware maintenance and paving the way for intelligent datacenters that run themselves.
+I'm currently working on the Office 365 machine fabric at Microsoft, building automation that manages hardware maintenance and makes our datacenters more intelligent.
 I'm a Midwest transplant living in Seattle with my wife and our dog.
 Follow my personal life on [Twitter](http://twitter.com/mbmccormick) or my professional life on [LinkedIn](http://linkedin.com/in/mbmccorm).

 Take a look at my portfolio on [GitHub](http://github.com/mbmccormick).
 If you see something you like, learned something from one of my blog posts, or use one of my applications, share the love and [buy me a beer](https://cash.me/$mbmccormick)!